 Who Will Working Capital Terms Be Good For

 At rates competitive with bank rates, Amex’s Working Capital Terms are bridging the cost gap between business loans and alternative loan providers, and looking to avoid using credit and debit cards.
 This product is invite only, and according to Bloomberg News correspondent Jenny Surane, Amex “goes for the cream of the crop with any of their loans, so existing customers are who they are targeting.”

 Customers who work with a number of vendors and lack the flexibility of trade terms will benefit from this product—in other words, if you work with vendors who require you to pay upfront or within a few days, this will be a low-cost product to try out should an invite end up in your inbox.

-Who Will Miss Out on this AmEx Business Loan Product
+Who Will Miss Out on this Amex Business Loan Product

 Because Working Capital Terms are only offered to finance vendor invoices, a number of business owners will miss out.
 This product probably misses the mark for business owners who already have flexible trade terms on their vendor invoices, but could still use the cash to finance working capital or growth opportunities for their business.
 If you fall under that bucket consider other American Express financing products.

-This article was originally written on July 8, 2016 and updated on May 2, 2018.
+This article was originally written on July 8, 2016 and updated on November 21, 2019.